WeTransfer/wt-api-docs/source/includes/_errors.md

 ## A note about file upload errors

 Because file uploads go directly to S3, any errors during this step of the process will be returned in XML.
-Please see the [S3 error documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html) for details of individual AWS S3 responses.
+Please see the <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html" target="_blank">official S3 documentation</a> for details of individual AWS S3 responses.

 ## Error codes